Annual Report 2020–21: Table of contents | 1 | 2 | 3 | 4 | 5 | 6 | 7

 In 2020–21 we adopted the purpose statement ‘Making a difference so South Australia Thrives’.

-The Premier and the Cabinet can fulfil their objectives for South Australia and deliver outcomes for the South Australian community.
+The Premier and the Cabinet can fulfil their objectives for South Australia and deliver positive and effective outcomes for the South Australian community.

 Our functions, objectives and deliverables

-- Lead whole of government policy, major initiatives and projects that deliver outcomes in line with the Premier and Cabinet’s priorities.
+- Premier’s and Cabinet’s priorities: Drive major initiatives, policies and projects that deliver outcomes in line with government priorities.

-- Deliver programs and services within the Premier’s portfolio responsibilities that support South Australian communities.
+- Our community: Deliver programs and services to the South Australian community.

-- Be a high performing and effective central agency.
+- Our people: Be a high-performing and effective central agency.

 Further information about our functions and responsibilities is available on our website.

 As at 30 June 2021, DPC was comprised of the following divisions:

 - Communities and Corporate